List of The Walking Dead (TV series) characters: Simon

 Simon (also known as Lead Savior in his first appearance), portrayed by Steven Ogg, is a high-ranking member of the Saviors who serves as Negan's right-hand man.
 He is shown to be an articulate, brutal, ruthless, and unpredictable man with a sadistic and unnerving sense of humor, and considered even by Negan too violent and "psychotic".
 Simon has displayed extreme loyalty to his leader and, as such, is highly valued and trusted by Negan.
 Like Negan, Simon is not beyond using fear and intimidation to achieve his goals while also being a remorseless, cold-blooded mass murderer and not at all bothered by the excessive violence that the Saviors employ.

 However, his loyalty to Negan lessens as the war against the Militia progresses.
 During the course of the war, Simon becomes deranged, has differences with Negan, endangers the Sanctuary during an attack on the Hilltop Colony, desires to take control of the Saviors and, towards the end of the war, secretly attempts to kill Negan with a small group.
 However, Negan discovers his plan.
 Despite this and his backstabbing, Negan offers Simon a chance of leadership of the Saviors by fighting to the death, which Simon accepts.
 Simon initially gets the upper hand before Negan eventually overpowers him.

 Negan then brutally strangles Simon to death, all the while furiously berating his right-hand man for ruining what chance they had left of making peace with Rick and the rest of the communities.
 Afterwards, Negan gives one final squeeze that crushes Simon's windpipe, killing him instantly.
 Following Simon's death, he reanimates as a walker and is chained to the Sanctuary fence; possibly some Savior ended his misery.

 Enid

 Enid, portrayed by Katelyn Nacon, is an Alexandria Safe-Zone resident.
 She is first introduced to Carl sitting on a bed with a book while Ron and Mikey show Carl their video games.
 She eventually develops a close bond with Carl.
 After the events with the Saviors, Enid moved to the Hilltop Colony to join Sasha and help Maggie during her pregnancy, and starts a loving relationship with Carl.
 After the war against the Saviors, she is devastated after the death of Carl and becomes Siddiq's apprentice in medical practices.
 After the alleged death of Rick, she became the Hilltop doctor and later enters into a relationship with Alden.
-However, she is killed by Alpha and her decapitated head is put on a spike.
+However, she is killed by Alpha and her severed head is put on a spike.